lakminagamage/useful-links-for-devops/README.md

-# A list of online resources useful for devOps.
+# A list of online resources useful for DevOps.

 Here's is a list of links to resources that I think useful when dealing with devOps stuff.